Junior-Developer-Group/HacktoberPet/README.md

 - Make a new branch and name it after yourself
 - Leave a commit message explaining your changes
-- Tag 'HacktoberFest Maintainers' group as a reviewer
+- Tag 'HacktoberFest Maintainers' group for reviewing your pull request

 # We hope you enjoy the challenge 🙌